vinejs/vinejs.dev/content/docs/guides/getting_started.md

 }
 ```

-The `messages` property is an array of error objects with the following properties.
+The `error.messages` property is an array of error objects with the following properties.

 - `field` - The name of the field under validation.
 Nested fields are represented with a dot notation.
 For example: `contact.email`.
 - `message` - Error message.